DBCDK/meta-extractor/README.md

 -t is the folder with the extracted texts from pdfs, -m is the folder with the json metadata files,
 -p is the path to the prompt you want to use
--o is the path to the output file that will be saved with the conversations
+-o is the path to the output file where the conversations will be saved (one pr row)

 e.g. for training data you can run:
 `build_prompt -t src/meta_extractor/training_gemma3/example-data/texts/train/ -m src/meta_extractor/training_gemma3/example-data/metadata/train/ -p src/meta_extractor/data/prompt_production.json -o conversations_train.jsonl`